Terrencebosco/Terrencebosco.github.io/_posts/2020-08-26-predict-car.md

 # Part 6: The Good, The Bad, The Ugly

-Even though I was able to beat my baseline prediction by almost 500 point I think with a little more work that can be improved upon.
-If I were to do this project over there are numerus factors that I would try and improve on.
+Even though I was able to beat my baseline prediction by about 500 points I think with a little more work that can be improved upon.
+If I were to do this project over there are numerous factors that I would try and improve on.
 I would try and collect more data.
 I think with more data and more vehicles I would be able to make a better predictor.
 I would build a better scrapping method and account for missing values.
 The main issue that this project runs into is ultimately the lack of data.
-Having only 2000 different vehicles in my data set makes it difficult to get an accurate prediction.
-That being said my main focus was to learn and test myself and I feel I did just that.
+Having only 2000 different vehicles in my data set makes it difficult to get an accurate predictions.